 L4-L5 Surgery is not as Effective as Our Conservative Therapy Options.
 Visit us for the Most Comprehensive Nonsurgical Treatments before Opting for Spine Surgery or Spine Injections.

 The L4-L5 spinal segment is a common cause of acute and chronic lower back pain.
 A slipped disc at the L4-L5 segment can impinge nerves that run down the legs, causing sciatic-like symptoms.
-In fact, the L4-L5 slip-disc is only second to the L5-S1 slip-disc disorder of the spine.
+The L4-L5 slip-disc is only second to the L5-S1 slip-disc disorder of the spine.
 The L4-L5 spinal disc is at the belt line.
 Before we get started as to the type of care given, our Chiro would like to provide you with a brief description of the lumbar spine, so that you may have a better understanding of your condition.

 The lumbar spine also referred to as the lower back, is a complex structure.
 There are a total of 5 vertebral bones in the lumbar spine.
 Each attached to an intervertebral: working closely with surrounding muscles, joints, and nerves to provide a dynamic range of movements and weight bearing.
 The L4-L5 spinal disc is the second lowest disc space.
 The lower lumbosacral spine (L4 to S1), accounts for up to 95% of bending at the waist and as such, they are the two most commonly injured spinal segments.
 Hence, it has a higher chance to undergo degenerative changes, and eventual disc herniation (slip-disc or slipped disc).
 A herniated disc is the leading cause of spinal canal stenosis and disability.
 Let our expert clinical non-surgical teams provide you with the exceptional care you need today.

 How A Spinal Disc Gets Damaged?